1998 Major League Baseball postseason: (1) New York Yankees vs. (2) Cleveland Indians

 This was the second postseason meeting between the Indians and Yankees.
 The Yankees defeated the defending American League champion Indians in six games to return to the World Series for the second time in three years.

 David Wells pitched eight solid innings as the Yankees took Game 1.
-Game 2 was a long and grueling contest which was won by the Indians as Kenny Lofton had a two-run RBI single in the top of the twelfth which put them in the lead for good.
+Game 2 was a long and grueling contest which was won by the Indians as Kenny Lofton had a two-run RBI single in the top of the twelfth which put them in the lead for good, evening the series headed to Cleveland.
 Bartolo Colón pitched a complete game as the Indians won Game 3 to take a surprising series lead over the 114-win Yankees.
 Orlando "El Duque" Hernández pitched seven innings of shutout ball in Game 4 as the Yankees shut out the Indians to even the series.
 Wells pitched seven innings in a 5–3 Yankees win in Game 5 to take a 3–2 series lead headed back to the Bronx.
 In Game 6, the Yankees jumped out to a big lead early and held it to clinch the pennant.

-The Indians would return to the ALCS in 2007, but they blew a 3–1 series lead and fell to the eventual World Series champion Boston Red Sox in seven games.
+The Indians would return to the ALCS in 2007, but they fell to the eventual World Series champion Boston Red Sox in seven games after leading 3–1 in the series.
 They would eventually win the pennant again in 2016 over the Toronto Blue Jays in five games before coming up short in the World Series.

-This was the first of four straight pennants won by the Yankees - they would win the pennant again the next year, defeating their archrival in the aforementioned Red Sox in five games.
+This was the first of four straight pennants won by the Yankees.
+They would win the pennant again the next year, defeating their archrival in the aforementioned Red Sox in five games.
 They would also win it again in 2000 and 2001 over the Seattle Mariners in six and five games respectively.

 Both teams would meet again in the ALDS in 2007 and 2017, the Wild Card round in 2020, the ALDS again in 2022, and the ALCS again in 2024, with the Indians/Guardians winning the former and the Yankees winning the latter four.